maci3k/sql-tasks/README.md

-# SQL - procedures & triggers for materialized views
+# PostgreSQL - procedures & triggers for materialized views

 ## Summary
 Materialized views is a database object that contains the results of a query and represent itself like a regular table.